-A guide to the table with notes on terms used and a list of acronyms appearing in MRL Application reports are provided in Attachment 2.
+A guide to the table with notes on terms used and a list of acronyms appearing in MRL application reports are provided in Attachment 2.

 Requested MRL Dietary Exposure Estimate Oxytetracycline Oxytetracycline belongs to the tetracycline class of antibiotics.
-NEDI = 4% of ADI This class has human analogues.
-In Australia oxytetracycline is only used in animals.
+NEDI = 4% of ADI This class has human analogues. only used in animals.
 It is used in the treatment and control of The presence of oxytetracycline European Foulbrood disease (Melissococcus pluton) in European was investigated in the 20 th honey bee hives.
 Tetracyclines effect antimicrobial activity by ATDS.
-A range of foods were binding to the 30S ribosomal subunit of susceptible organisms. tested.
-Oxytetracycline was not This interferes with the binding of aminoacyl tRNA to the detected in any foods. messenger RNA/ribosome complex, which interferes with bacterial protein synthesis in growing or multiplying organisms.
+A range of foods was binding to the 30S ribosomal subunit of susceptible organisms. tested.
+Oxytetracycline was not This interferes with the binding of aminoacyl tRNA to the detected in any foods. messenger RNA/ribosome compl bacterial protein synthesis in growing or multiplying organisms.
 Honey Omit T0.3 Substitute 0.3